VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

         vctl rabbitmq remove-shovel-parameters shovel-rabbit-3-devices

-    Please note, this remove shovel parameter from RabbitMQ and also certificate entries from rabbitmq_shovel_config.yml.
+    Please note, this only removes the shovel parameter from RabbitMQ and certificate entries from rabbitmq_shovel_config.yml.
+    It does not remove the actual certificates.
 If you need to rerun the shovel command again for the same setup and need to create fresh certificates, then you will need to manually remove public and private certificates.
 Private certificates will be in
-    $VOLTTRON_HOME/certificates/private and rest of the shovel certificates will be in
+    $VOLTTRON_HOME/certificates/private.
+Public certificates will be in two directories:
+    $VOLTTRON_HOME/certificates/shovel and $VOLTTRON_HOME/certificates/certs.

-    $VOLTTRON_HOME/certificates/shovel directory.
-Other thing, that you need to delete the authentication entry from the remote instance.
-You can do that from the admin web interface by the clicking the delete option.
+    On the remote instance, you also need to delete the authentication entry.
+    You can do that from the admin web interface by the clicking the delete button.

 DataMover Communication
 -----------------------